Last Updated on January 20, 2023

 - Ensure that all raw materials meet the required standards.

-- Prepare specific breads and pizza per customer requests.
+- Prepare specific bread and pizza per customer requests.

 - Organize your working area to maximize efficiency and to work timeously.

 - Clean food preparation equipment and working areas when you are finished.